BuildOnViction/docs/docs/general/faq.md

 !!! quote "How do I vote?"
     Any token holder can vote.
 	Login to TomoMaster and then click 'Vote' on a node.
-	Then enter the amount of TOMO you want to vote (minimum is 10 TOMO).
+	Then enter the amount of TOMO you want to vote (minimum is 100 TOMO).
 	You vote by depositing (staking) tokens to a smart-contract associated with a masternode candidate.

 	There are many ways to vote in TomoMaster:

 	- Voting from TomoWallet.
 	- Voting from Ledger wallet
+	- Voting from Trezor wallet
 	- Voting via MetaMask (can be connected to your hardware wallets).
 	- Voting from TrustWallet
 	- Voting with your wallet's Private Key or MNEMONIC.